AzmainAhnaf/Academic-Notes/1st Semester/EEE - 1151/4 - Node.md

 **Steps to Determine Node Voltages** \[Important]

 1. Select a node as the reference node.
 Assign voltages $v_1$, $v_2$,..., $v_{n - 1}$ to the remaining $n - 1$ nodes.
 The voltages are reference with respect to the reference node.
-2. Apply KCL to each of the $n - 1$ nonreference nodes.
+2. Apply [[2 - Law#Kirchhoff's Current Law (KCL)|KCL]] to each of the $n - 1$ nonreference nodes.
 Use Ohm's law to express the branch currents in terms of node voltages.
 3. Solve the resulting simultaneous equations to obtain the unknown node voltages.